lalithvenkat/My-works/Off-line processing of M50 Highway Traffic data using Apache Spark/Readme.md

 Dataset is about M50 Highway Traffic data.
 I have acquired it from Transport Infrastructure Ireland (TII) (https://www.tii.ie) that operates and maintains a network of trafc counters on the motorway, national primary and secondary road networks in Ireland.

-These trafc counters capture data on diferent parameters.
+These traffic counters capture data on diferent parameters.
 There are currently around 400 of these counters active across the network.
 For an interactive view of the data they capture, go to the TII Trafc Counter Data Website: (https://www.nratrafficdata.ie)

-The trafc counter data set is a valuable source of information on vehicle movements across the national road network and is made available publicly in its raw form The frst row of each fle contains headers which describe each feld.
-However, the meaning of some of these may not be apparent to consumers.
+The traffic counter data set is a valuable source of information on vehicle movements across the national road network and is made available publicly in its raw form The frst row of each fle contains headers which describe each feld.
+However, the meaning of some of these may not be apparent to consumers.

 The following explains some of the less obvious column headers:
 cosit: The unique identifier for the traffic counter device.
 In conjunction with the site’s dataset, this can be used to determine the location and route of the counter, used to record the vehicle movement.